Types of Facelifts

 Illustration showing Barton’s “high SMAS,” with cheek soft tissue raised along with overlying skin.
 (Reprinted with permission from Barton FE Jr, Meade RA.
 The ‘HIGH SMAS’ facelift technique.
 In: Aston SJ, Steinbrech DS, Walden JL, eds.
 Aesthetic Plastic Surgery.
 London: Elsevier; 2009:133.)

-The composite facelift involves elevation of the skin flap and the SMAS flap together in one flap.
+The deep plane facelift involves elevation of the skin flap and the SMAS flap together in one flap.
 We recommend this technique in smokers who are at high risk for wound complications.
-It is technically more challenging and not used often.
+It is technically more challenging with higher risk of nerve injury and longer recovery time.

 Composite facelift